 - dry retching (like vomiting, but nothing is thrown up)

 - food smell or sight sensitivity (certain smells or the sight of some foods can trigger nausea).

-Not all women experience morning sickness in the same way.
+Not everyone experiences morning sickness in the same way.

-- Some women have only occasional queasy moments while others feel nauseous and sick almost constantly but never vomit.
+- You may have only occasional queasy moments while others feel nauseous and sick almost constantly but never vomit.

 - You may vomit now and again, while others vomit more frequently and feel better afterwards.

 - Sometimes the nausea and vomiting are severe and ongoing.
-They are unable to keep down fluids or food, causing them to lose weight and become dehydrated.
+You can't keep down fluids or food, causing you to lose weight and become dehydrated.
 This is called hyperemesis gravidarum and occurs in less than 2% of pregnant women (2 in every 100 pregnant women).
 Read more about hyperemesis gravidarum.